 4: Shock Treatment

-Shock treatment refers to a process of adding an extra high dose of sanitizer to the water to kill off any residual contaminants that linger on the hot tub.
+Shock treatment refers to a process of adding an extra high dose of sanitizer to the water to kill off any residual contaminants that remain on the hot tub.
 It should be performed periodically as part of a good hot tub maintenance schedule.
 The process is great for breaking down organic matter, lotions, and oils that accumulate over time in the tub and turn the water cloudy.

 It should be performed every 2 weeks or after a period of heavy use.
 Simply follow the instructions on your shock treatment sanitization product and wait the allotted time before returning the hot tub to normal use.